Glyphosate: Monarch butterfly populations

 Use of glyphosate and other herbicides like 2,4-D to clear milkweed along roads and fields may have contributed to a decline in monarch butterfly populations in the Midwestern United States.
 Along with deforestation and adverse weather conditions, the decrease in milkweed contributed to an 81% decline in monarchs.
 The Natural Resources Defense Council (NRDC) filed a suit against the EPA in 2015, in which it argued that the agency ignored warnings about the potentially dangerous impacts of glyphosate usage on monarchs.

 Legal status

 Glyphosate was first approved for use in the 1970s, and as of 2010 was labelled for use in 130 countries.

 In 2017 Vandenberg et al. cited a 100-fold increase in the use of glyphosate-based herbicides from 1974 to 2014, the possibility that herbicide mixtures likely have effects that are not predicted by studying glyphosate alone, and reliance of current safety assessments on studies done over 30 years ago.
 They recommended that current safety standards be updated, writing that the current standards "may fail to protect public health or the environment."

+In February 2026, Bayer announced a proposed $7.25 billion settlement class action to resolve pending and future cancer lawsuits associated with glyphosate exposure.